2004 Boston College Eagles football team

 The 2004 Boston College Eagles football team represented Boston College during the 2004 NCAA Division I-A football season.
-Boston College was a member of the Big East Conference.
+Boston College was a member of the Big East Conference, with this season being their last before their move to the Atlantic Coast Conference.
 The Eagles played their home games in 2004 at Alumni Stadium in Chestnut Hill, Massachusetts, which has been their home stadium since 1957.